Benson516/CarND-Advanced-Lane-Lines/writeup_proj_2.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 The camera calibration step meants to find the intrinsic parameters and distortion coefficients of the camera we used.
 Because each camera is unique, and these parameters should be globally avelable for each camera, I create a class for cameras.
-The code of this step is writen in the notebook as a Python class called `CAMERA` in `Part 1: Off-line Preparation / Camera Calibration` section.
+The code of this step is writen in the notebook as a Python class called `CAMERA` in `Part 1: Off-line Preparation / Camera Calibration` section (in `code cell [2]`).

 In the calibrate() method, I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.